VeerarajuElluru/Huffman-Coding/README.md

+//This is a modified project project from the previuosly existing ones.
+This project aims to compress files using Huffman Compression Algorithm, where the code is built in C programming language.

 Title: Huffman Coding: Efficient Data Compression Algorithm

 Introduction:
 Huffman coding, named after David A. Huffman, is a widely used algorithm for data compression.
 It provides a lossless compression technique that reduces the size of data files without compromising the original information.
-This project aims to implement Huffman coding in the C programming language, showcasing its efficiency in compressing and decompressing textual data.
+This project aims to implement Huffman coding, and showcase its efficiency in compressing and decompressing textual data.

 Overview of Huffman Coding:
 Huffman coding is a variable-length prefix coding algorithm.
 It assigns shorter codes to frequently occurring characters and longer codes to less common ones, resulting in a compact representation of the input data.
 The algorithm constructs a binary tree, known as the Huffman tree, based on the frequency of characters in the input file.
 The tree is then used to generate unique codes for each character.